HathorNetwork/rfcs/projects/hathor-wallet-mobile/0002-nano-contract-integration.md

 The Wallet Connect has a different *modus operandi*, it requires the user to interact with the dapp by modals.

-We may want to make the Wallet Connect requests from dapps assynchronous with push notification, for this read the alternative [Push notification for wallet connect requests](#push-notification-wallet-connect-requests).
+We may want to make the Wallet Connect requests from dapps asynchronous with push notification, for this read the alternative [Push notification for wallet connect requests](#push-notification-wallet-connect-requests).

 ```mermaid
 graph LR